tc39/proposal-smart-pipelines/readme.md

 abbreviated from `|> new User.Message(#)`.

-This is the [smart part of the pipe operator][smart body syntax], which can distinguish between two syntax styles (bare vs. topical) by using a simple rule: bare uses only identifiers, dots, and `new`, and never parentheses, brackets, braces, or other operators.
+This is the [smart part of the pipe operator][smart body syntax], which can distinguish between two syntax styles (bare vs. topic) by using a simple rule: bare uses only identifiers, dots, and `new`, and never parentheses, brackets, braces, or other operators.